laravel/browser-kit-testing/readme.md

 # Laravel BrowserKit Testing

-This package provides a backwards compatibility layer for Laravel 5.3 style "BrowserKit" testing on Laravel 5.7.
+This package provides a backwards compatibility layer for Laravel 5.3 style "BrowserKit" testing in the latest Laravel release.

 - [Introduction](#introduction)
 - [Interacting With Your Application](#interacting-with-your-application)